 6. No One Else Can Complete You

+This may just be the most important of the honest truths here.
 Some people go their whole lives searching for their other half, waiting to feel completed by someone else.
 While finding someone who loves and understands you is a wonderful feeling, it’s important not to rely on someone else for your happiness.
 If you’re feeling a void, it most likely stems from something internal that you need to figure out on your own.
 You need to learn how to love and accept yourself, before someone else comes along.

 7. Blaming Others Only Makes You Weaker